-Unpacking the PS20 from the box.
+Unpacking the PS30 personal shopper from the box.

 - 1. Carefully remove all protective material from the device and save the shipping container for later storage and shipping. - 2.
-Verify the following items are in the box: - · PS20 Personal Shopper - Lithium-ion battery - Regulatory Guide. - 3.
-Inspect the equipment for damage.
-If any equipment is missing or damaged, contact the Global Customer Support Center immediately. - 4.
+Verify the following items are in the box: - PS30 personal shopper - Lithium-ion battery - Regulatory guide - 3.
+Inspect the equipment.
+If anything is missing or damaged, contact the Global Customer Support Center immediately. - 4.
 Before using the device for the first time, remove the protective shipping film that covers the display.